-Intestinal dysbiosis is a term to describe an imbalance in the gut commensal (normally resident) microbiome.
-When the balance of the bacteria in the bowel is upset, usually by a diet too high in sugars and refined carbohydrates, the gut contents becomes more acidic.
-This encourages Streptococcus overgrowth and e-Coli undergrowth.
-The clinic staff in conjunction with Bioscreen Medical Laboratory has been investigating gastrointestinal changes reflected in abnormal faecal tests of IBS patients, as well as those with ASD and anxiety.
-The results of these tests and investigations are helping us to formulate effective treatment protocols, which have resulted in significant improvements if not normalisation in gut function and amelioration of IBS symptoms.
+Intestinal dysbiosis is a term used to describe an imbalance in the gut commensal (normally resident) microbiome.
+When the balance of the gut bacteria is thrown off, usually due to a diet high in sugars and refined carbohydrates, the gut contents become more acidic.
+This promotes the overgrowth of Streptococcus and undergrowth of e-Coli.
+BNC clinicians, in collaboration withBioscreen Medical, have been observing gastrointestinal changes in the abnormal faecal tests of patients with IBS, as well as those with ASD and anxiety.
+These observations have enabled us to formulate effective therapy protocols, which have resulted in significant improvements, even the normalisation, of gut function in IBS sufferers.

-In our experience, the E.coli count is often quite low in IBS, at approximately 50% compared to the normal 90-95%.
-In about 80% of IBS patients that we have tested, the percentage of E.coli was actually less than 10% of the aerobes and is associated with depression and fatigue.
-In another 20% streptococcus is overgrown replacing E.coli, a condition also associated with similar symptoms.
+In our experience, the E.coli(aerobe) count is often quite low in IBS, at approximately 50% compared to the normal 90-95%.
+In ~ 80% of IBS patients at BNC, the percentage of E.coliis less than 10% and is associated with depression and fatigue.
+In 20% streptococcus is overgrown, and has replacedE.coli.

-Analysis of the urinary amino acids of IBS patients also show reductions in key neurotransmitter precursor amino acids and other amino and organic acids involved in energy production and muscle metabolism.
-Tryptophan is of particular importance as it is a precursor of serotonin which is an important brain neurotransmitter and is essential in the maintenance of gastrointestinal motility and function.
-Interestingly E.Coli and bacteroides both make tryptophan by breaking down proteins.
+Analysis of the urinary amino acids of people with IBS patients shows reductions in key neurotransmitter precursors(amino acids and other organic acids) involved in energy production and muscle metabolism.
+Tryptophan is of particular importance since it is the precursor of Serotonin.
+Serotonin is an important brain neurotransmitter since it is essential to the maintenance of gastrointestinal motility and function.
+Interestingly,E.Coli and bacteroides both produceTryptophan by breaking down proteins.